WGRY-FM: Decades 101

 WGRY simulcast WQON full-time from 1995 until the turn of the 21st century, when it was given its own identity once again.
 WGRY was re-branded in January 2001 with the "Music of Your Life" format from "Jones Radio Network", which provided satellite-delivered music programming for WQON and WGRY-FM, outside of morning drive.
 Decades 101 became a standalone station.
 WGRY remains a standards format today but has since switched from Music of Your Life to Dial Global's America's Best Music.

 Dave Sherbert, operations manager for the three stations, first joined WGRY-AM-FM in 1992.
 He eventually became the morning personality on Decades 101.1 FM WQON.
 The remainder of the station remained satellite-fed from Dial Global.

 Y101.1

 In July 2012, it was announced that WQON and sister stations WGRY and WGRY-FM were being sold by William Gannon to Sheryl and Jerry Coyne's Blarney Stone Broadcasting,.
 Gannon expressed a desire to get out of the broadcasting business after suffering a stroke in the summer of 2011.
 No change to the station's adult contemporary format was planned although the Coynes expressed a desire to add more local programming.
 The sale was consummated on October 2, 2012, for consideration of $425,000.

 On January 14, 2013, WQON swapped call letters with 100.3 WGRY-FM and rebranded as "Y 101.1".

 As a sports station

 On February 18, 2013, WGRY-FM flipped to sports talk, maintaining the Y 101.1 branding with programming from CBS Sports Radio.

-On October 1, 2018, WGRY-FM rebranded as Up North Sports Radio, after Blarney Stone Broadcasting took over the operations of WBNZ/Frankfort (along with two other stations owned by Roy Henderson's N Content Marketing) under a local marketing agreement and converted it to a simulcast of WGRY-FM.
-The LMA ended a year later following disputes between the two parties.